AdobeDocs/campaign-standard-learn.en/help/acs/designing-content/email-designer/preview-your-email.md

 ---
 title: Preview your email
-seo-title: Preview your email
-description: Preview your email
+description: This video explains how to preview your email and the anti-spam analysis.
-seo-description: Preview your email
-feature: Email Designer
+feature: email designer
-topics: Content Creation
+topics:
 kt: 2393
 doc-type: feature video
 activity: use